See the results of our 2022 Personal Finance Study!

 Encourage your kids to try a fun hands-on money activity.
 No computer needed.
 And even better, the entire family can participate.

-Jessica Wertheim, the chief learning officer at Dearest, suggested creating an at-home shopping experience.
+Jessica Wertheim, the chief learning officer at Dearest, suggests creating an at-home shopping experience.
 To do this, she said, begin by providing an allowance for kids to manage.
 Let them know that for completing chores or housework they will earn a certain amount of money each week.
 Once kids have a little bit of pocket money, set up a store at home with prices that reflect what children will encounter once they begin shopping in the real world.

-“Openly and honestly discuss how it feels to save money with your child,” Wertheim said.
+“Openly and honestly discuss how it feels to save money with your child,” Wertheim says.
 “Is it difficult for them?
 Is it easy?
 Why do they think it might be important to not spend everything they earn?”

 Take a family outing

 One simple way to make kids comfortable with money is to get them to use it — put it in their hands and let them pay for purchases.
+You may have to limit their choices, but allowing them to make some purchasing decisions can be a good start.

 Build a company — not a lemonade stand